MS in AT Program Application

 - Completion of EKU’s MS in AT Application via ATCAS.

-- Completion of or current enrollment in courses that meet either the 2020 or 2021 pre-requisite course requirements. (*Accreditation standards mandate an update to pre-requisite courses that students applying after the Summer of 2020 will be required to meet.
-Students may apply for the 2020 cohort by meeting either set of requirements, however, students must meet one complete set of requirements and cannot mix courses between the two.)
+- Completion of or current enrollment in courses that meet the 2021 pre-requisite course requirements. (*Accreditation standards mandate an update to pre-requisite courses that students applying after the Summer of 2020 will be required to meet.)

 - Undergraduate cumulative GPA 2.5 and a 2.75 GPA in pre-requisite courses.